-Roof sheathing, also knowns as decking, is an important layer of wood.
+Roof sheathing, or decking, is an important layer of wood.
 It strengthens and supports the rest of your roof.
 Decking is made of either plywood or OSB (oriented strand board) and attaches to the trusses and joints on the roof.
 The roofer attaches the shingles to these squares or planks of wood.

 What Does Roof Sheathing Do?

-While the decking’s primary purpose is to strengthen and offer roof support, here are few additional benefits.
+While the decking’s primary purpose is strengthening and offering roof support, here are a few additional benefits.

 Helps Stop Leaks

 Roof sheathing helps to stop leaks.
-Many years ago when asphalt roofs were used, roof sheathing wasn’t always installed.
-What homeowners discovered is that their roofs were more likely to leak.
-Today, most shingles feature a number of weatherproofing treatments.
+When asphalt roofs were used many years ago, roof sheathing wasn’t always installed.
+What homeowners discovered was that their roofs were more likely to leak.
+Today, most shingles feature several weatherproofing treatments.
 However, the extra layer provides another layer of protection against the elements.
-Since many decking boards are also weatherproofed, your roof is well-protected prolonging the lifespan of your roof and safe from water damage.
+Since many decking boards are also weatherproofed, your roof is well-protected, prolonging the lifespan of your roof and safe from water damage.

 Strengthens & Supports Your Roof